Institut Polytechnique de Sévenans, Belfort (FRANCE)

 versions of XTP based on different strategies of data transmission.

 "XTP Protocol Definition."

 [Benslimane-Abouaissa-98] A. Benslimane and A. Abouaissa.
 "XTP Specification and Validation with LOTOS".
 Proceedings of the Western MultiConference WMC'98, Communication Networks and Distributed Systems Modeling and Simulation CNDS'98 (San Diego, California, USA), pages 121-127, January 1998.

-Available online from our FTP site in PDF or PostScript
+Available online from the CADP Web site in PDF or PostScript

 Laboratoire de Recherche en Informatique de Sévenans